Signaturgruppen-A-S/netseidbroker-dotnet-demo/README.md

 # integration-client-dotnet

+> This demo is meant for inspiration and examples.
+Do not use this code directly in production.

 .Net 4.7 demo.

 .Net MVC does not support Code Authorization flow, but it is possible to do a Hybrid flow, with some manual additions.